 - Preheat oven to 350ºF/180ºC.
-Line a large baking tray with non stick paper.
+Line a large baking sheet with non stick parchment paper.

-- Place the butter in a medium microwave-safe mixing bowl and soften on high for 5-10 seconds until softened but not melted.
+- Place the butter in a medium microwave-safe mixing bowl and soften on high for 15-20 seconds stopping every 5 seconds to check.
+It should be just softened with some melted butter but not completely melted.
 It shouldn't be hot otherwise the egg will cook.

-- Whisk the butter, brown sugar and white sugar until well combined and smooth.
+- Using a wooden spoon, beat the butter, brown sugar and white sugar until well combined and smooth.
 Add egg yolk and vanilla.
-Whisk until thoroughly combined.
+Beat until thoroughly combined.

 - Sieve flour, baking soda and salt directly over the bowl and into the butter mixture.

-- Using a spatula or wooden spoon, mix in flour followed by chocolate chips.
+- Mix in flour, followed by chocolate chips.

 - Use a small cookie scoop or divide mixture into 10 portions and roll into balls.
 Don't flatten.